• Skip to primary navigation

 Today’s Recipe

 The sweetener for this recipe is maple syrup.
-I recommend Grade B. In case you were wondering about why not Grade A, maple syrup grades refer to the color of the syrup, and thus, its flavor.
+I recommend Grade B. In case you were wondering about why not Grade A, maple syrup grades refer to the color of the syrup and thus, its flavor.
 It has nothing to do with quality or nutrition.

-Grade A maple syrup is the lightest syrups, which are generally harvested early in the season.
+Grade A maple syrup is the lightest syrup, which are generally harvested early in the season.
 It is wonderful for drizzling over pancakes.
 Grade B is the dark, thick syrup that packs a strong maple punch.
 It is more commonly used for cooking and baking.

 Another favorite ingredient of mine is the organic coconut flakes.
-If you don’t like coconut you can leave it out.
+If you don’t like coconut, you can leave it out.

 pumpkin-granola-ingredients